-Intimate and Relationship Violence: Act(s) of violence or abusive behavior in an intimate relationships, such as marriage, domestic partnership, causal or long term dating relationships, sexual relationships or former relationships.
+Intimate and Relationship Violence: Act(s) of violence or abusive behavior in an intimate relationship, such as marriage, domestic partnership, casual or long-term dating relationships, sexual relationships or former relationships.
 The act(s) or violence are used by one partner to gain or maintain control over another partner.